pkiraly/marc-pipeline/README.md

 # marc-pipeline
 MARC pipeline for quality assessment preparation.
+The purpose of this project to provide an automatic way to convert MARC binary or MARCXML files to JSON files ready to be processed by Apache Spark.
-It transforms binary MARC files to MARCXML (with yaz-marcdump), then MARCXML to JSON (with Catmandu) and finally to another special JSON.
+It transforms binary MARC files to MARCXML (with yaz-marcdump), then MARCXML to JSON (with Catmandu) and finally reformat the JSON files.
 The final JSON contains one record  per line -- this is the way Apache Spark ingest files.
-Other differences
+Other differences between Catmandu produced JSON, and the JSON this project produces:

 * the order of the components is the same in every records (in Librecat output the order of components is varying)
 * the `datafield`'s `subfield` component is always an array of object (in Librecat output it is an object if there is only